- General Rules and Qualifications

 In calculating the allowable credit, a separate calculation should be prepared for each item of income taxed at a different rate.
 For example, Part B income requires a separate calculation from Part C income items.

-- Part-year residents must calculate the credit on Schedule Z, Part 2, Line 10 Worksheet-Income Tax Paid to Another Jurisdiction, Page 26 .
+- Part-year residents must calculate the credit on the Schedule Z, Part 2, Line11 Worksheet Income Tax Paid to Another Jurisdiction, 2013 Form 1-NR/PY Instructions, Page 26 file size 1MB .
 If qualified, enter the amount from Line 9 of the worksheet on Mass Form 1-NR/PY, Schedule Z, Part 2, Line 10.
 Enter the two-letter state or jurisdiction postal code(s).

 - Copy of the personal income tax return from the other state or jurisdiction;